FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 To maximize the lifespan and quality of your wine, aim for the following conditions:

 • Temperature: Store wine between 45°F and 65°F (7°C to 18°C), with 55°F (13°C) being ideal.
 Most importantly, keep the temperature consistent—fluctuations can harm the wine.
+Learn more about wine cellar temperature and humidity.

 • Light: Keep wine away from direct sunlight and fluorescent lighting, which can prematurely age and spoil it.

 • Bottle orientation: Store corked bottles horizontally to keep the cork moist.
 Bottles with screw caps can be stored upright or on their side.
+For more, see our article on proper wine bottle orientation for storage.

-A cabinet in a cool, dark room is usually sufficient for short-term storage but may not be ideal for long-term aging.
+A cabinet in a cool, dark room is usually sufficient for short-term storage, but may not be ideal for long-term aging.

 How Long Can Different Types of Wine Be Stored in a Cabinet?